 Projects within our North Highland region involve a new 400kV Substation in the Spittal area, a subsea cable between Spittal and Peterhead, and a new 400kV overhead line between Spittal and Beauly.
 New 400kV substations are also required at Loch Buidhe and the Beauly area to enable these connections.

-Projects within our Central Highland region centre around Beauly.
-These include a subsea cable from the Western Isles, a 400kV overhead line from Spittal and a new 400kV overhead line to Peterhead, and a High Voltage Direct Current (HVDC) Converter station.
+These projects centring around Beauly include a subsea cable from the Western Isles, a 400kV overhead line from Spittal and a new 400kV overhead line to Peterhead, and a High Voltage Direct Current (HVDC) Converter station.
 These connect to a new 400kV substation close to the existing one in Beauly.

 Our North East region spans between Beauly and Peterhead and includes a new 400kV overhead line between these two locations alongside new 400kV substations at each end.
-Along the way, the line will also be connecting in to new 400kV substations needed at Blackhillock and New Deer. -
+Along the way, the line will also be connecting in to a new 400kV substation at New Deer.

 Peterhead, Kintore, Fiddes, Tealing